bfritscher/cours-ptw-slides/zero_to_hero_tools_and_git.md

 <!-- .element: class="w-60" -->

-Warning: markdown on github is a speical variant!
+Warning: markdown on github is a special variant!

 <!-- .element: class="red" -->